UA3MQJ/Lola/LolaCompiler.md

 unlike in Oberon, all assignments are static, and their order is irrelevant.
 The language is defined in https://www.inf.ethz.ch/personal/wirth/Lola/Lola2.pdf

-There are two constructs in Lola which have no counterparts in Oberon; They are the constructor and the range, and they are inspired by Verilog.
+There are two constructs in Lola which have no counterparts in Oberon; They are the *constructor* and the *range*, and they are inspired by Verilog.
 Both form sequences of bits (bitstrings), and they breach the otherwise strict typing rules.
 The range denotes a subsection of a bitstring variable.
-If x is a bitstring (of type [N] BIT, x[n:m] denotes the subrange of bits x[n] ... x[m] with a length of n-m+1.
+If *x* is a bitstring (of type *[N] BIT, x[n:m]* denotes the subrange of bits *x[n] ... x[m]* with a length of *n-m+1*.
 (n >= m).
 A constructor consists of a sequence of elements (fields), each denoting a bit sequence.
 An example, where x and y are variables (of 8 bits each), is